BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/gh-pages.md

+---
+layout: page
+title: Creating a website for a repository using gh-pages
+---

 {% include head.html %}

-# Creating a website for a repository using gh-pages

 Each repository can have a website associated with it using GitHub's [gh-pages](https://pages.github.com/).
 This allows for websites to easily be built using Markdown.
 The gh-pages website lives in a separate root branch of the repository.
 This can be setup via: